Oklahoma QB Williams enters portal, says Sooners an option | Times Leader

 “Staying at OU will definitely be an option as I begin this process,” Williams said.

-Venables and Oklahoma athletic director Joe Castiglione released a statement saying they would “continue to be engaged” with Williams.
+Venables and Oklahoma athletic director Joe Castiglione saying they would “continue to be engaged” with Williams.

 “While we believe OU provides Caleb the best opportunity to develop as a player and realize his goals for college and beyond, we respect his right to explore his options following key staffing changes here,” they said.